 I try to exercise (run/cycle/swim) every day for my health (physical AND mental).
 I am giving lifting weights (not the tough free weights, but the machines) a few days a week a shot, to try to regain the strength I once had.

 I'm not a fan of having lots of money or owning lots of things.
 But if I won the lottery (and sometimes I do buy a ticket), I would get everyone I love out of debt and either buy a farm (and get some rescued animals to hang out with there) or buy a tiny house with a wee bit of land in the mountains or by the sea.

 I like riding my bike.
-I love being with friends (need to make some in Wilmington).
-I'm not a chicken, but I am beginning to wonder about Delaware's chicken status.
-Then again, I love chickens.
+I love being with friends (need to make some more).
+I'm not a chicken, but then again, I love chickens.

 Feeling a little lost, but doing my best not to let that make me feel like a failure.
 Trying to fail better (yes, reference to Samuel Beckett).